 test task is defined in the shipyard and the test definitions are added to Keptn, the integration must subscribe to the test events.
 Depending on how your integration is built, this can be done by adding the subscription either in the distributor or to the job-executor definition.

 Since the tests might run for some time, it is important that once the integration receives the

 sh.keptn.event.test.started event, and once finished it sends a

 Let us have a look at notification tool integrations such as Slack, or MS Team where you want to push (specific) events to a channel to notify members of it.

 Usually, a notification tool reacts to a specific type of event or a set of events.
-The tool integration will subscribe to these event types and then send a defined payload to the channels.
+The tool integration subscribes to these event types and then sends a defined payload to the channels.
 Consequently, there is no need to indicate that a notification integration starts and finishes the distribution of messages (i.e., no

 The easiest way to set up such an integration is by configuring a Webhook Integration.

 The integration of tools with the Keptn control-plane is not limited to specific use cases.
 Any tool can be integrated by interacting with the Keptn control-plane via CloudEvents.
 As an inspiration, please have a look at the Keptn sandbox repository that lists community contributions of all kinds.
 A lot of them have been using the Keptn service template as a starting point, however, please have a look in the next section on different ways how to integrate with Keptn.